Close

 5. Blame casting.
 Toxic parents look for a scapegoat when they feel guilty.
 Instead of owning up to misunderstandings, potential shortcomings, and life’s general happenstance, parents feel guilty.

 6. Lack of boundaries.
 If your parents have no respect for your personal space, personal identity, likes, dislikes, and general preferences, that’s a problem.
-Ignoring boundaries is a clear toxin that needs to be brought into the light and under control before the lack thereof leads to children losing their sense of self.
+Ignoring healthy boundaries is a clear toxin that needs to be brought into the light and under control before the lack thereof leads to children losing their sense of self.

 7. Overbearing parents.
 Micromanaging every aspect of a child’s life is a clear sign of toxicity within the relationship.
-Trust is lacking, which leads to a developmental path rife with paranoia, mistrust, and in many cases, rebellion.
+Trust is lacking, which leads to a developmental path rife with paranoia, mistrust, and, in many cases, rebellion.

 9. Competitiveness.
 Parents who always need to be right are suffering under a competitive mindset that’s constantly questioning their own self-worth.
 They act in constant competition with their children for fear of being perceived as lacking.
 Instead of encouraging achievements, they undermine or ignore them.